 Students in this year-long, entry-level course, designed for those having no prior dance instruction, learn foundational skills in two or more dance styles.
 Their development of fundamental dance technique is enriched and enlivened through study of works by a variety of diverse artists, developing genre-specific movement vocabulary and dance terminology, and building knowledge and skills related to somatic practices, dance composition, analysis of effort and outcomes, dance history and culture, collaborative work, and rehearsal and performance protocols.
+Special Note:

 Two or more forms, genres, styles, or techniques of dance (e.g., modern, ballet, jazz, folk, tap, hip-hop, ballroom) must be addressed in this course; aerobics instruction is not suitable for this course.
 This course may require students to participate in extra rehearsals and performances beyond the school day.

 Florida’s Benchmarks for Excellent Student Thinking (B.E.S.T.)
 StandardsEnglish Language Development ELD Standards Special Notes Section:

 This course includes Florida’s B.E.S.T.
 ELA Expectations (EE) and Mathematical Thinking and Reasoning Standards (MTRs) for students.
 Florida educators should intentionally embed these standards within the content and their instruction as applicable.
 For guidance on the implementation of the EEs and MTRs, please visit https://www.cpalms.org/Standards/BEST_Standards.aspx and select the appropriate B.E.S.T.
 Standards package.